DieSocialisten/Walls.io-API-Docs/README.md

 Walls.io API Documentation
 ==========================

+All endpoints require a valid API access token.
+Find out how to get one in the [FAQs].

 All endpoints, if called with a `GET` request, support the following response formats:
 - **JSON**: Expample request: `api/posts.json`
 - **XML**: Example request: `api/posts.xml`